Memoirs of an Ex-Prom Queen

 This million-copy bestseller, called "the first important novel to emerge from the women's liberation movement," takes a wry, sardonic look at the double-binds of growing up female and sexy in white middle-class pre-feminist America.
 Today it can be read as a precursor of #MeToo, dramatizing every sort of sexual harassment and assault.
 Almost continuously in print, on its 35th anniversary this debut novel was pubished as a "feminist classic" by FSG, and on its 40th anniversary as an ebook.

 Renewed rage against the patriarchy has suddenly brought the novel a new young readership.
-It was reissued by FSG/Picador with a new author introduction 0n October 1, 2019 and republished in the UK by Serpent's Tail.
+It was reissued by FSG/Picador with a new author introduction in 2019 and published in new editions in German, Spanish, Portuguese, Italian, and in the UK.

 Some recent interviews with Alix about the new paperback reissue of Memoirs of an Ex-Prom Queen: